-Samuel L. Jackson appeared consecutively in three films adapted from authors' work in a year.
-These films are this movie and Out of Sight (1998), both adapted from books by Elmore Leonard (this movie was adapted from "Rum Punch"); and Sphere (1998), adapted from the book by Michael Crichton.
+Samuel L. Jackson appeared consecutively in three films adapted from authors' works in a year.
+These films are this movie and Out of Sight (1998), both adapted from books by Elmore Leonard (This movie was adapted from "Rum Punch".), and Sphere (1998), adapted from the book by Michael Crichton.

 Michael Keaton is not billed in the film's teaser trailer, although the rest of the cast is listed.

 The only Quentin Tarantino film to be classified '15' by the BBFC (British Board of Film Classification) in the UK, whereas all of his films he has written and directed are all classified '18'.